chop-dbhi/redcap-repeat/README.md

 ### Minimum and Maximum

 Instead of creating two RedCap&trade; number fields to capture a range of numbers, just use the minmax field type.
-Give the proprocess script this:
+Give the preprocess script this:

 Field Name |  Field Type |  Field Label            |Text Validation Type |
 -----------|-------------|-------------------------|---------------------|